GStreamer/gstreamer/markdown/design/decodebin.md

 The DecodeGroup contains:

- - a GstMultiQueue to which all streams of a the media group are connected.
+ - a `GstMultiQueue` to which all streams of the media group are connected.

  - the eventual decoders which are autoplugged in order to produce the requested target pads.